PHSI-supplements/labs/integrated-labs/PokerLab/student/README.md

 ### Submission Deadline

 This assignment is due **the week of September 1, before the start of your lab section**.
+Your completed assignment must be pushed to git.unl.edu before it is due.
+A portion of this assignment is on Canvas; that must also be completed before it is due.

 If you have late days available, you may use one or more to extend your deadline.
+You can exercise a late day (or days) by editing the [LATE-DAYS-USED-ON-THIS-ASSIGNMENT.txt](LATE-DAYS-USED-ON-THIS-ASSIGNMENT.txt) file and including the update with your code.

 ### Collaboration Rules